LiamChapman/Router/README.md

 	$router->execute();

-With the query string ignored, you should still be able to pass through url paramers.
+With the query string ignored, you should still be able to pass through url parameters.